topherhunt/cheatsheets/rails/auth0.md

 # How to set up Auth0 integration on Rails

-This is a download of my experience switching from Devise self-hosted auth to Auth0 on Thriveability Lab.
+This is a mental download of my experience switching from Devise self-hosted auth to Auth0 on Thriveability Lab.

 ## Configuring the Auth0 account